 The grant recipient is obligated to maintain complete and accurate records of all activities connected with the grant, and these financial records must be available to state and federal officials for audit.
 The records are to be kept for five years from the date of submission of the final report or, if an audit is begun, for three years from the date when the audit is resolved, whichever is later.
 Also, the grantee must adhere to standard administrative and accounting practices.

 Any grant money remaining unspent at the end of the grant period must be refunded.

 By April 1 of the grant project period, the grantee must inform the staff if it will not be able to spend all of the grant funds.
 Refunds should be returned to the N.C.
 Arts Council as soon as possible and no later than May 31 of the grant project period.
 If unspent grant funds are returned after this deadline and are reverted to the state budget office, the grantee may not be eligible to receive grant funds for the next fiscal year or future grants may be paid on a reimbursement basis.

 At the end of the grant period, the grantee must submit a complete and accurate final report on the N.C.
 Arts Council’s online report form describing the grant project, giving an accurate account of how grant and matching funds were spent.

 The report will include any specific reporting requirements described in the guidelines for each grant category.
 It will also include demographics data for national report statistics.

 Report violations and consequences

 A late final report is a violation of the N.C.
 Arts Council grant contract.
-A report is late when it is received after the report due date shown on the Grant Award details page.
+A report is late when it is received after the report due date shown in the grant contract.
 Violations are taken into consideration when an organization applies for future grants.
 Funding may be denied or future grants may be paid on a reimbursement basis based on reporting practices.